Audi Q7: Q7 2011

 A brand new facelift brought optional LED headlights, an 8-speed transmission, start/stop fuel-saving technology, CO2 rating reduced to 195 g/km, and a wraparound tailgate design.
 Also, more flat and metallic colours became available and 21-inch titanium-effect wheels became an optional extra.
-Certain models now achieved upwards of 37 MPG IMP.
-The 3.6 L V6 and 4.2 L V8 gasoline engines both of which are naturally-aspirated have been replaced by 3.0 L supercharged V6 gasoline engines.
+Certain models achieved upwards of 37 MPG IMP.
+The 3.6 L V6 and 4.2 L V8 petrol engines, both of which are naturally aspirated, have been replaced by 3.0 L supercharged V6 petrol engines.
 One of the supercharged engines puts out 272 hp and 295 lbft of torque.
 The other engine, also found in the Audi S4 and Audi S5 Cabrio, puts out 333 hp and 325 lbft of torque is used in the S-line Prestige Q7.
 Both engines have the same fuel economy.

 Q7 2012

 Audi added their new Audi Connect to the MMI system, which adds internet-driven POI search, via user input or the voice control system, as well as access to online services delivering local fuel prices, news, weather and other information.
 Audi Connect also offers in-car WiFi connectivity for up to 8 devices.

 2012 was the last model year for the V12 version.